StickOnAStick/HearSay/WorkerQueueLayer/README.md

 ## RabbitMQ SpinUp

-Navigate to the RabbitMQ server and run:
+Because we use docker, we can simply execute a command to run the RabbitMQ server:

 ```bash
 sudo docker run -d \